TextWar/TextWar/README.md

 And will be designed to interface with all chat software.

 This game is based on the java,groovy,python.

+#### Current progress

+The project is expected to be completed from August to September.
+Since most of the developers are students, the development speed is slow.
+If you are interested in the project, you can assist in development or attention.

 #### Matching components

 We wrote a game's map generator and map editor using python.